Maha-Abdelnabi/Quiz-Application/README.md

 ## Usage
 WHEN  click the start button
 THEN  timer starts and presented with a question

 WHEN  answer a question
 THEN  presented with another question

+WHEN  answer a question incorrectly
+THEN time is subtracted from the clock

-WHEN all questions are answered
-THEN the game is over
+WHEN all questions are answered or the timer reaches 0 THEN the game is over

 WHEN the game is over
-THEN  save my initials and my score
+THEN I can save my initials and my score

 ![screen shot of the project](./assets/quiz%20shot.PNG)